Where Everything Fights Everything

 Pandas trigger powerful protective instincts through supernormal stimuli; bread's emotional appeal, whilst real, operates through subtler mechanisms.

-Nutritional value bread Wins
+Nutritional value Bread Wins

 Panda